ClickHouse/ClickHouse/docs/en/operations/table_engines/kafka.md

 Kafka lets you:

 -   Publish or subscribe to data flows.
 -   Organize fault-tolerant storage.
 -   Process streams as they become available.

-## Creating a Table {#table_engine-kafka-creating-a-table}
+## Creating a Table {#table-engine-kafka-creating-a-table}

 ``` sql
 CREATE TABLE [IF NOT EXISTS] [db.]table_name [ON CLUSTER cluster]